Horsetails, the genus Equisetum

 Matter and energy

-Equiesetum (both the sporophyte and gametophyte) is a typical photoautotroph, using the energy of sunlight to synthesize carbohydrates from carbon dioxide and then using the carbohydrates as an energy source in cellular respiration and as building material to synthesize a variety of biomolecules.
+Equiesetum (both the sporophyte and gametophyte) is a typical photoautotroph, using the energy of sunlight to synthesize carbohydrates from carbon dioxide and water and then using the carbohydrates as an energy source in cellular respiration and as building material to synthesize a variety of biomolecules.
 Note that for dimorphic species the spore bearing stems are photosynthetic only briefly and are ‘fed’ by the photosynthetic branches for most of their existence.
 Significantly, the energy captured by horsetails 300 million years ago is now being utilized when coal and oil are burned, releasing carbon that has been trapped in molecules that were transformed into fossil fuels.
 The plant has a fairly unusual nutrient requirement, silicon, which most plants do not have (many plants may take up and contain silicon but it is not a required element, i.e. they can grow without it).
 Silicon is also required by the diatoms (phylum Bacillariophyta), a group of unicellular algae.
 The presence of silica dioxide deposits in the cell walls of horsetails makes the stems particularly tough and accounts for the common name ‘scouring rush’ because pioneers used the stem of the plant as a scrub brush.

-Equisetum plants are commonly encountered both in ‘weedy’ habitats (the plant can be a problem in agricultural situations) and less disturbed habitats.
+Equisetum plants are commonly encountered both in ‘weedy’ habitats (the plant can be a problem in agricultural situations) and also in less disturbed habitats.
 The group generally requires high light conditions and most species are shaded out when trees are present.
 Like the clubmosses, they do not appear to suffer much from herbivory; this is perhaps because of the silica deposits in the cell walls.

 - Equisetum sylvaticum © Bernd Haynold is licensed under a CC BY-SA (Attribution ShareAlike) license